luau-lang/rfcs/docs/support-for-generic-function-types-in-user-defined-type-functions.md

 From the typechecking perspective, inner and outer function 'T' types are different, but they are still represented by the same runtime generic named 'T'.

 The ambiguity is resolved purely on the scoping of the generic in question.
-When runtime type is returned back to the typechecking engine, only those generics that are in current set of function type generic lists are allowed to be mentioned.
+When the runtime type is returned back to the typechecking engine, only those generics that are in the current set of function type generic lists are allowed to be mentioned.
-When inner generic function list places name 'T' again, it represents a different typechecking type and hides outer 'T'.
+When the inner generic function list places the name 'T' again, it represents a different typechecking type and hides the outer 'T'.

 So we can say generics are defined by the lexical scope and that actually matches how they are written out in code.

-Just like in the syntax of the language, reusing the same generic name, even between types and packs in a single list in a duplicate generic definition error.
+Just like in the syntax of the language, reusing the same generic name, even between types and packs in a single list results in a duplicate generic definition error.

 ### Examples